glynawe/Vanilla/kete.md

 | "a"..."z"          | a character between "a" and "z"                 |
 | ( *x* )            | parentheses for metasyntax rules                |

 Whitespace is allowed between grammar rule elements.
 Whitespace is *required* between alphanumeric elements.
 E.g. there must be whitespace between `var` and a variable name.
 The lexical rule `WHITESPACE` defines what whitespace is.
 Whitespace is *not* allowed between the characters of a lexical element.
-E.g. this is not a Vanilla variable name: `Endian Reversal`.  `CR`, `LF` and `TAB` are examples of special character names.
+E.g. this is not a Kete variable name: `Endian Reversal`.  `CR`, `LF` and `TAB` are examples of special character names.

 This is the metasyntax written in itself: